San Luis Obispo, California: Roads

 U.S. Route 101 and California State Route 1 are the major north–south highways in San Luis Obispo, linking the city to the rest of the Central Coast region, San Francisco to the north, and Los Angeles to the south.
 Both enter the city from the south as a concurrency.
 As they head north, Highway 1 then splits towards the coast to Morro Bay, while Highway 101 stays more inland to Atascadero and Paso Robles.
 California State Route 227 provides an alternate route to Highway 101 from San Luis Obispo south to Arroyo Grande.

 Cycling

 Bicycling is increasing as a mode of transportation.
-The Bill Roalman (Morro Street) Bicycle Boulevard gives priority to bicycle traffic while a special bicycle traffic signal (one of only a handful in the United States) allows bicyclists their own phase in traffic flow.
+The Bill Roalman (Morro Street) Bicycle Boulevard, also called the Bill Roalman Greenway, gives priority to bicycle traffic while a special bicycle traffic signal (one of only a handful in the United States) allows bicyclists their own phase in traffic flow.
 The SLO County Bicycle Coalition offers a free bicycle valet service during the weekly Farmers' Market.
 In 2007, the city was designated as a Bicycle Friendly Community at the Gold level by the League of American Bicyclists.